-In the past, the selection of medicine cabinets and vanity cabinets was much more limited.
-People were typically looking for functional tools that fit their large or even small space, and extra style was always a bonus.
-Today, however, style comes first on many of these cabinets, with availability in several colors, finishes, materials, and designs.
+In the past, the selection of medicine and vanity cabinets was much more limited.
+People typically looked for functional tools that fit their large or small spaces, and extra style was always a bonus.
+Today, however, style comes first on many of these cabinets, available in several colors, finishes, materials, and designs.

 Typically, mirrored medicine cabinets are separated into two main groups: recessed and surface mount.

 Recessed medicine cabinets sit in the wall.
-If you do not already have a section of the wall cut out for these cabinets, it may take a little extra installation work, as mentioned.
+As mentioned, if you do not already have a section of the wall cut out for these cabinets, it may take a little extra installation work.
 However, many people have older homes with existing cabinets that are recessed, which makes adding a new medicine cabinet even easier.

 Surface Mount cabinets are installed flush to the wall, sticking out somewhere between three and four inches from the wall in most cases.
 There are deeper medicine cabinets that might have up to six inches of depth, but shallower storage is more common.
 Flush cabinets are great for those who don’t already have a recess in the wall and who want to save money or effort.

 Most medicine cabinets include a mirror on the front, but you can also find models without a mirror.
-These work best in spaces outside the bathroom, or a bathroom where you already have a mirror and may not need another one.
-The biggest decision that you have to make is between recessed and flush-mount styles.
+These work best in spaces outside the bathroom or a bathroom where you already have a mirror and may not need another one.
+The biggest decision you must make is between recessed and flush-mount styles.

 How Do You Choose a Medicine Cabinet That Fits Your Space?

-There are several factors involved in choosing the best medicine cabinet and we’ve already covered some of them briefly.
+Several factors are involved in choosing the best medicine cabinet, and we’ve covered some briefly.
 Now it’s time to take a closer look to help you choose the best cabinet for your bathroom space.
-Although you may have other considerations in mind, such as the hardware or the color finish, those are personal preferences that you will need to determine on your own.
+Although you may have other considerations in mind, such as the hardware or the color finish, those are personal preferences you will need to determine on your own.

 The most important elements to consider with your new medicine cabinet include size, installation type, material, and features:

-- Size: You will need to determine the size of the medicine cabinet that you need for your space, including the height, width, and depth.
+- Size: You must determine the size of the medicine cabinet you need for your space, including the height, width, and depth.
 Remember that depth means how far it sticks out of the wall.
 Measure and make sure you are okay with these dimensions.

-- Installation Type: We just covered this topic above—the type of medicine cabinet that you choose will either be recessed or flush-mount.
+- Installation Type: We covered this topic above—the type of medicine cabinet you choose will either be recessed or flush-mount.
 You will need to pick the one that best suits your needs.
-Remember, as discussed, adding a recess or filling one in is a lot more work, so consider working with what you already have.
+Remember, as discussed, adding a recess or filling one in is much more work, so consider working with what you already have.

-- Material: Typically, medicine cabinets will be made of wood or some type of wood composite.
-However, they are also available in metal, in some instances, and may add a more rustic or industrial look to a space if you go that route.
+- Material: Typically, medicine cabinets will be made of wood or wood composite.
+However, they are also available in metal, sometimes, and may add a more rustic or industrial look to a space if you go that route.